France Itinerary

 Day 11: Train or bus to Carcassonne via Bordeaux (7 hours); dinner and evening wall walk (sleep in Carcassonne)

-Day 13: Train to Nîmes (30 minutes), then bus to Pont du Gard (50 minutes) to explore the ancient aqueduct, then bus to Avignon (50 minutes) and spend your afternoon/evening there (consider dinner).
-Return to Arles by train (30 minutes; sleep in Arles)
+Day 13: Morning train to Avignon (20 minutes), then bus to Pont du Gard (50 minutes) to explore the ancient aqueduct.
+Bus back to Avignon to spend your afternoon/evening there (consider dinner).
+Return to Arles by train (sleep in Arles)

-Day 14: Morning in Arles or Les Baux (by taxi or tour), afternoon train* to Nice via Marseille (4 hours; sleep in Nice)
+Day 14: Morning in Arles or Les Baux (by bus, taxi, or tour), afternoon train* to Nice via Marseille (4 hours; sleep in Nice)

 Day 15: All day for Nice (sleep in Nice)